xsscx/srd/README.md

 There are typically 2 DMG's available that are Compiled for the Mainline and Beta Trains.

-# What's Here

-Note - I've recently updated to the latest SRD SRT Release, whatever its being called.
-I'll update the Makefiles and other changes during the first week of January 2022 and will Post a Note here and update srd.cx with the latest examples.

-My Security Research Tools SRT20C80 Code - See Issue #17 for Details https://github.com/apple/security-research-device/issues/17.
-All the examples for the SRD are based on SRT20C80 and macOS11.6.x to keep things simple, easy and quick.
-See also Pull Request #31 for additional information at URL https://github.com/apple/security-research-device/pull/31

-Sample Code for the SRD

-Cryptex DMG's built with Toybox Unstripped and includes debugserver, jtool2, binbag, ioscan, ioprint and more...

-PoC's on the DMG that Crash, are Broken and Programs that write Hello researcher from pid xxx!

 Toolchain Details
 -----
 Makefile https://github.com/xsscx/srd/blob/main/SecurityResearchTools_20C80/usr/local/share/security-research-device/example-cryptex/Makefile